samizdatco/skia-canvas-binaries/docs/api/context.md

+---
+description: The drawing API for a particular Canvas
+---
 # CanvasRenderingContext2D

 Most of your interaction with the canvas will actually be directed toward its ‘rendering context’, a supporting object you can acquire by calling the canvas’s [getContext()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) and [newPage()][newPage] methods.